Jim Lea (musician): 1980s

 In 1986, Lea produced and performed all the instruments except drums, played by Lea's brother, on two singles by Annabella Lwin.
 The first single was a cover of the Alice Cooper hit "School's Out", whilst the other single was a version of "Fever", written by Eddie Cooley and John Davenport and previously recorded by Little Willie John and Peggy Lee, among others.
 Both singles failed to have any impact.
 Lea also produced two covers by the rock band, The Redbeards From Texas; a Beatles' track, "I Saw Her Standing There", and Slade's own 1972 hit "Gudbuy T'Jane".
 Neither was successful and the band's lead vocalist Steve Whalley later became the vocalist of Slade II.
 In 1988, Lea produced "Shooting Me Down" for the English hard rock band Chrome Molly.
-Written by Holder and Lea, the single failed to chart after receiving heavy airplay from BBC Radio 1, due to a dispute between I.R.S. and distributors MCA Records.
+Written by Holder and Lea, the single received airplay on BBC Radio 1, but failed to chart due to a dispute between I.R.S. and distributors MCA Records.
 The band were unable to capitalise on the single and they soon split.
 The band held their third official fan club convention at Drummonds Convention, King's Cross, London.